InspiredReality/Battle-Balloons/README.md

 You are captain of a hot air balloon fleet, trying to pop your opponent's Crown Balloon to emerge from battle victorious.
 Navigate the airs of random chance and rely on strategic trickery to pop before you yourself are popped.

 More simply, the goal of the game is to pop the Balloon/Blink your opponent designated as Crown before they pop the Balloon/Blink you selected as your Crown.
 Players take turns clicking their opponent's balloons to reduce balloon health and eventually pop them.
-Watch out for the trap Bust Balloon!
+Watch out for any trap Bust Balloons!
 Popping the Bust will cause you to lose immediately.

 ## ::Gameplay::
 ### SETUP Phase